Se se se, no yoi yoi yoi

 O cha la ka o cha la ka o cha la ka hoi

-The song is made up of nonsense syllables, with the exception of m.
-10, where different lyrics are sung depending on the outcome of the hand, which is played on the word “hoi” in m.
-8. The winner sings “katta-yo” (“I won!”), the loser sings “maketa-yo” (“I lost!”).
-In case of a draw, both sing “aiko-de” (“It’s a draw!”).
-M. 9 to 12 are repeated indefinitely, with a new hand occurring on each “hoi.” (source)
+The song is made up of nonsense syllables, with the exception of measure 10 (see version below), where different lyrics are sung depending on if the person is the winner, loser, or it’s a draw.
+The winner sings “katta-yo” (“I won!”), the loser sings “maketa-yo” (“I lost!”), or if it’s a draw, both sing “aiko-de” (“It’s a draw!”).
+Measures 9 to 12 can be repeated over and over as players continue to offer different hands. (source)